 The penalty you face for leaving the scene of an accident depends on the nature of the accident.

-Leaving the Scene of Property Damage: If the accident only resulted in damage of property you will face fines ranging from $20 to $200 and jail time of 2 weeks to 2 years.
+Leaving the Scene of Property Damage: If the accident only resulted in damage of property you will face fines ranging from $20 to $200 and jail time of 2 weeks to a maximum of 2 years.

-Although the penalties call for a jail sentence, there is a good chance that you will not be sentenced to jail.
-In fact, 3 of my recent leaving the scene cases were disposed of by pre-trial probation.
+Although the misdemeanor penalties allow for a jail sentence, there is virtually no chance that will happen if no one was seriously hurt.
+In fact, almost all of my recent leaving the scene cases were disposed of by pre-trial probation or dismissals.

 Leaving the Scene of Personal Injury: If the accident resulted in the injury of another person, your fines are increased to $500 to $1,000 with the potential of spending 6 months to 2 years in jail.
 See my page on Leaving The Scene of an Accident with Personal Injury for more details.